vsoch/watchme/docs/_docs/getting-started/index.md

  - [Inspect](#how-do-i-inspect-my-watcher) your watcher configuration easily.
  - [List](#how-do-i-list-watchers) your watchers
  - [Protect](#how-do-i-protect-or-freeze-my-watcher) or freeze your watcher against accidental deletion.
+ - [Activate](#how-do-i-activate-my-watcher) or deactivate your watcher and/or associated tasks
  - [Run](#how-do-i-run-a-watcher): your watcher manually if you want to test or otherwise.
  - [Schedule](#how-do-i-schedule-my-watcher) your watcher to run at some frequency using cron.
  - [Remove](#how-do-i-remove-a-task-from-a-watcher) a task from a watcher, if it's not frozen